UK-EU Strike Northern Ireland Pact As Brexit Talks Near Climax - UrduPoint

 As a result, London will cut three controversial clauses in a bill going through parliament that would have denied Brussels a say in future trading arrangements between the province and Ireland.

-Heading into the meeting with Barnier, Roth said: "Both sides will undertake additional efforts to reach a deal.
-We want to reach a deal, but not at any price.
-What we need is political will in London."
+Irish prime minister Micheal Martin agreed but said the broader framework remained perilous.

+"This isn't about choreography, as some people may think.
+There's a very serious issue with respect to the level playing field that will be difficult to resolve," he told parliament in Dublin.

+"And unfortunately we are facing the prospect of a no-deal Brexit if something doesn't break that over the next day or two."
 Britain left the EU on January 31 and entered a transition period to allow negotiations to establish a trade relationship with zero tariffs and zero quotas.

 Johnson boasts Britain will thrive whatever the outcome of the talks and has rejected asking for a longer transition, or to prolong the negotiations into next year.